 Watch Her Work focusses on the tools to develop your talent, build connections and stay inspired day in and day out as you grow and develop.

 ‘We help women cultivate successful careers through expert advice, interviews, and videos, one-on-one mentoring, online skills-based courses and resources, and a curated job board that speaks to our audience.
 Everything we do comes straight from the best kind of experts—real women who’ve been there and successfully done that.’

 Lots of career advice and articles for women from the definitive authority in business.

 I know, this is a little cheeky but we had to add Practically Perfect PA.
-We only write articles for PAs who want to improve and develop their careers!
+We only write articles for Assistants who want to improve and develop their careers!